 - Potatoes in acidic environments could have trouble cooking completely soft.
 Therefore, it is essential to cut the potatoes into small cubes of about ½ inch (1.2 cm) - no larger - before adding them to the soup.

-- The exact amount of salt depends on how salty the Sauerkraut is and the same for the chicken stock used.
+- Attention: The exact amount of sugar and salt depends on how seasoned the sauerkraut is and the same for the vegetable broth used.

 - It's true: The sauerkraut soup tastes even better the next day!
 It may thicken a little, so add a little water when heating up and stir it into the soup.